Dental Implants

 • Age.

-• Multiple implants/extractions necessitating a bigger surgery.
+• Multiple dental implants/extractions necessitating a bigger surgery.

 • Level of sedation.